 Impact on scalp health

 Excessive sweat on the scalp can lead to several impacts.
 Sweat can mix with natural oils and hair products, creating an environment for bacteria and yeast growth.
-This can cause scalp irritation, itching, and potentially contribute to conditions like dandruff or folliculitis.
+This can cause scalp irritation, and itching, and potentially contribute to conditions like dandruff or folliculitis.

 Impact on hair health

 Sweaty hair can negatively impact hair health by mixing with oils and products, leading to bacterial growth and potential scalp issues.
-The salt and moisture from sweat can cause hair to become brittle, prone to breakage, and less manageable.
+The moisture from sweat can cause hair to become brittle, prone to breakage, and less manageable.

 Frequent sweat exposure without proper cleansing can also lead to clogged follicles, hindering healthy hair growth.
-It's essential to adopt a post-workout hair care routine to cleanse, moisturize, and protect your hair from the damaging effects of sweat.

 Impact on hair types (curly, straight, wavy, coarse)